Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 The proximity alarm wailed as a second freighter, a Domain cargo ship that had been only a few light-hours behind them ever since they merged onto 1045, hit the spike too and slammed back into sub-luminal frame of reference bare meters away.
 If Sam hadn’t pushed them sideways and accelerated, it would have rammed right up MOSITMF’s ass.

 Dog watched the volumetric display.
-One Broodship, a handful of Swarmships vectoring their way at ten Gs… Then nothing.
+One Broodship, a handful of Swarmships vectoring their way at ten Gs...
+Then nothing.
 Just Armstrong Station.

 "Bugout Jump successful," Sam declared.
 His hands were shaking as he took them off the controls.